Kim Perrot

 Kim Perrot (January 18, 1967 – August 19, 1999) was an American basketball player.
-She played in the WNBA for the Houston Comets and won three championships, the third being a posthumous honor by the Comets.
+She played in the WNBA for the Houston Comets, winning two championships with the team.
+Perrot passed away from cancer before the 1999 WNBA season.
+Her #10 was posthumously retired by the Comets.

 College

 Perrot attended the University of Southwestern Louisiana (now the University of Louisiana at Lafayette) and played four years there as a guard.
 In one game against the University of Southeastern Louisiana, she scored 58 points, the third most in NCAA history.